-Colorado State University Associate Professor/Extension Forage Specialist Joe Brummer said that before you decide to reseed a pasture, assess its present condition and what plants are there.
+Colorado State University Associate Professor/Extension Forage Specialist Joe Brummer said that before you decide to reseed or renovate a pasture, assess its present condition and what plants are there.

 Some links in articles are part of an Amazon Affiliate program that provides income to support this brand.
 Links are chosen by our editors.